-As part of the identification and prioritization of health needs, the HSHS St. Vincent Hospital considered the following: the estimated feasibility and effectiveness of possible interventions to impact these health priorities; the burden, scope, severity, or urgency of the health need; the health disparities associated with the health needs; the importance the community places on addressing the health need; and other community assets and resources that could be leveraged through strategic collaboration in the hospital's service area to address the health need.
+As part of the identification and prioritization of health needs, HSHS St. Mary's Hospital Medical Center considered the following: the estimated feasibility and effectiveness of possible interventions to impact these health priorities; the burden, scope, severity, or urgency of the health need; the health disparities associated with the health needs; the importance our community places on addressing the health need; and other community assets and resources that could be leveraged through strategic collaborations.